DiamondLightSource/cothread/docs/user/catools.rst

 ..  class:: ca_array

     Array type derived from :class:`numpy.ndarray`.
-The associated :attr:`dtype` will be as close a fit to the underlying data as possible.
+The associated :attr:`~numpy.ndarray.dtype` will be as close a fit to the underlying data as possible.

 ..  _Augmented: